marcominerva/OpenAIEmbeddingSample/README.md

 To execute the application:
 - Create a database in SQL Server
-- Open the [AppCostants.cs](https://github.com/marcominerva/OpenAIEmbeddingSample/blob/master/EmbeddingSample/AppConstants.cs) file and set the connection string to the database and the other required parameters
+- Open the [AppCostants.cs](https://github.com/marcominerva/OpenAIEmbeddingSample/blob/master/EmbeddingSample/AppConstants.cs) file and set the connection string to the database and the other required parameters.
+This example assumes you're using Azure OpenAI, but you can easily update it to use OpenAI or whatever LLM you want.
+Take a look to **Kernel** and **KernelMemoryBuilder** initialization in the [Program.cs](https://github.com/marcominerva/OpenAIEmbeddingSample/blob/master/Program.cs) file
 - Import some documents in the memory (search for `await kernelMemory.ImportDocumentAsync` in the [Program.cs](https://github.com/marcominerva/OpenAIEmbeddingSample/blob/master/Program.cs) file

 Refer to the [Program.cs](https://github.com/marcominerva/OpenAIEmbeddingSample/blob/master/Program.cs) file to see how document chunking is performed and how embeddings are calculated, stored and retrieved from the database using Kernel Memory.